vytasrgl/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-PosParser.md

 you can wrongly parse it.
 When pos-tagging is wrong, what chance do you have?
 The stated accuracy of parsing of the Stanford parser is 56%.
 Almost half of what it reads is parsed incorrectly.

+Google recently released SyntaxNet, an even better parser.
+Yet if you give it `wind the clock`, it thinks `wind` is a noun.
+It doesn't even have a sentence there.

 ChatScript faces uncommon problems from most Natural Language tools.

 The best taggers/parsers are trained on the Wall Street Journal, where everything is properly cased.